RSIP-Vision/medio/README.md

 useful before saving a dicom file or series, which should have a right-handed orientation.

 #### Orientation
-The orientation of the image is derived from its affine and coordinate system (the convention).
+The orientation of a 3d image is string of length 3 which is derived from its affine and coordinate system (the convention).
 It denotes along which physical axis we move when we increase a single index out of `i, j, k` in the expression `np_image[i, j, k]`.

 'RAS' in itk:
 - Right to left, Anterior to posterior, Superior to inferior